-Our Board of Directors is currently comprised of 12 members, all of whom have agreed to stand for reelection at the Annual Meeting.
-It is proposed that all 12 incumbent directors be elected to hold office until the next Annual Meeting and until their successors are elected and qualified.
+Our Board of Directors is currently comprised of 12 members, all of whom have agreed to stand for reelection at the Annual Meeting except for Mr. D. Edward I. Smith.
+It is proposed that all 11 incumbent directors standing for reelection be elected to hold office until the next Annual Meeting and until their successors are elected and qualified.
 The persons named in the enclosed proxy will vote, unless otherwise instructed in such proxy, FOR the election of all of the nominees listed below.